-There have been a few fun “hoaxes” on Facebook.
-One was spreading around last night that I fell for, but soon thereafter figured out what the real deal is.
+There have been a few fun Facebook hoaxes.
+One Facebook hoax that was spreading around last night got me, but soon thereafter I figured out what the real deal is.
 The hoax that got me claimed “Your Cellphone Has a Name”.
 It involved the post of a single image with text directions inside.
 The directions read:

 Your Cell Phone has a name!